 Adjusted basis is the original cost of an item adjusted for certain events.
 These events might increase or decrease your basis.
-These events include:
+They include:

-Undistributed capital gains (Form 2439) -- A mutual fund company will usually issue a Form 2439.
-If you receive a 2439, increase your basis by the difference between these 2 amounts:
+- Undistributed capital gains (Form 2439) -- A mutual fund company will usually issue a Form 2439.
+If you receive a 2439, increase your basis by the difference between these two amounts:

-Return of nontaxable capital distributions -- Reduce your basis, but not below 0.
-Reduce it by the amount of return of capital that are nontaxable distributions you might receive from the mutual fund or stock.
-These distributions are on Form 1099-DIV, box 3.
+- Return of nontaxable capital distributions -- Reduce your basis by the amount of return of capital.
+Don't reduce your basis below zero.
+This should be nontaxable distributions you receive from the mutual fund or stock.
+These distributions are on Form 1099-DIV, Box 3.
 They aren’t the same as capital gain distributions or exempt-interest dividends.
 To learn more, see the Nontaxable Distributions tax tip.

 - Wash sales -- Increase the basis by the amount of loss you can't claim due to wash sale rules.
 To learn more, see the Wash Sales tax tip.